viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ## Start the servers

-The Freenove robot dog server (which we saved as `/home/fido/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/Code/Server/main.py`) and then the custom component server (`/home/fido/RobotDog/python-server.py`) must be started in order for the custom base component to be supported so that you can drive it from the Viam app.
+To operate the dog, you need to start the two servers in order:

+- First, the Freenove robot dog server (which you saved as `/home/fido/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/Code/Server/main.py`).
+- Then, the custom component server (`/home/fido/RobotDog/python-server.py`).
+  This one must be started second because it sends requests to the Freenove dog server, so it will throw errors if it can't find that server when it tries to start.

 You have two options for starting the servers: automatic or manual.

 ### Option 1: Configure processes to automatically start the servers on boot